Termination of Students on Academic Probation

 To terminate students who are no longer eligible for student employment due to not meeting university GPA requirements for employment.

 In accordance with University policy students are required to be in Good Standing academically to be eligible for student employment.
 The university requires Undergraduate students to maintain a 2.0 GPA and 3.0 GPA for Graduate Students.
-Students with GPAs below these requirements are required to obtain an Academic Probation Permit from the Academic Advising Dean.
-The Academic Advising Dean has the authority to indicate whether or not the student can be employed.
-The Academic Advising Dean also has the authority to indicate the number of hours the student can work.
+Students with GPAs below these requirements are required to obtain an Academic Probation Permit from the associate academic dean.
+The associate academic dean has the authority to indicate whether or not the student can be employed.
+The associate academic dean also has the authority to indicate the number of hours the student can work.

 - The Student Employment office will not process hire or rehire paperwork for any student not meeting the GPA requirements.
-Paperwork will be held by the office until the proper permits have been obtained and the student working has been approved by the Advising Dean.
+Paperwork will be held by the office until the proper permits have been obtained and the student working has been approved by the associate academic dean.

 Current Employed Students